sapsley/ble-chrome-demo/README.md

 # ble-chrome-demo
-Demo using Chrome to interact with Noke devices
+Demo using Chrome to interact with BLE devices